Educational Information

 The perennial native flowers will establish themselves over the first few years.

-The best way to control weeds is BEFORE you plant.
-Trying to pull weeds will disturb the developing roots of wildflower seedlings.
+The best way to control weeds is BEFORE you plant/seed natives.
+Trying to pull weeds in a newly seeded planting will disturb the developing roots of wildflower seedlings.
 To minimize prairie seedling loss the first year, weeds should be cut off at or just below the soil surface rather than pulled out.

 It is not necessary to water a new planting regularly.
 However, some moisture will help speed things along.
 DO NOT FERTILIZE!
 The wildflowers are adapted to garden conditions as they exist and fertilizer will make them too tall and gangly.